 Hi!
 Welcome to my vlog.
 Today I’m going to talk about chords again.
 A lot of people have been asking me (now that I’m posting a lot of tunes, and breaking a lot of tunes down).
 It’s like “What are the chords?
 What do you do with the chords?
 How do you figure out the chords?
 Chords!
 Chords!
 Chords!”

-Well chords are a huge part of Cajun fiddle, especially modern day, today’s time.
-As a Cajun fiddler, most of the time you’re backing up a recording and you’re also backing up the singer when they sing, with chords.
+Well, chords are a huge part of Cajun fiddle, especially modern-day, today’s time.
+As a Cajun fiddler, most of the time you’re backing up the accordion and you’re also backing up the singer when they sing, with chords.
 And I think the easiest way to think of yourself when you’re doing that is almost like a guitar player.
 So just like a guitar player’s gonna play a G chord, a C chord, a D chord, an F chord.
-Those four chords are really, if you’re just starting out as a Cajun fiddler, those are the ones to really focus on.
-There’s tunes where we do play other chords but for the most part those four are the ones.
+If you’re just starting out as a Cajun fiddler, those are the ones to really focus on.
+There are tunes where we do play other chords but for the most part, those four are the ones.

 So one first finger just barring two strings

 And the shuffle.
 An easy way to remember the shuffle is “I’m happy you’re happy”.
 That’s kind of a good way to start it off…[2:00]

 One of the most important things, when you do chords, is have your fiddle in tune.
 You’ll be surprised how challenging it is when your fiddle is just a little out of tune.
 So make sure your fiddle is in tune.
 That’s number one.

 So the fiddle shuffle for a two-step, even a reel, any fast tune, I’m gonna do a shuffle bowing, I’m gonna just hold that G chord…[2:36]